Tension Headache Relief And Migraine Relief – What Is The Difference?

 help you with is being able to self-identify what type of headache you are having so that you can initially get symptomatic relief… and then ultimately fix the underlying problem.

-Do I have a tension headache or a migraine ?
+Do I have a tension headache or a migraine?

-To keep things as simple as possible, the vast majority of headaches that we see in our office are going to be described as either migraines or tension headache/cervicogenic headache [from the neck] (TTCH).
-While an unhealthy neck and spine can be a tremendous contributor to migraines, for our discussion today think of TTCH as the result of very tense neck and shoulder muscles that are most often the consequence of an unhealthy spine and/or external stressors on the body.
+While an unhealthy neck and spine can be a tremendous contributor to migraines, for our discussion today think of TTCH as the result of taut neck and shoulder muscles.
+Tight night and shoulder muscles are most often the consequence of an unhealthy spine and external stressors like poor posture, ergonomics or psychological stress on the body.
 Tension headache relief requires addressing these underlying causes.

-So what is the difference in terms of how they feel?
+Tension Headache Relief TorontoSo what is the difference in terms of how they feel?

 Tension headaches and cervicogenic headaches typically are of mild-moderate intensity, feel like pressure or tightness, and are non-pulsating like a tight band around the skull.
 They usually occur bilaterally on both sides of the skull without nausea, or vomiting, can last for minutes to days, are often associated with neck pain, and perhaps most important [for you!], are not worsened by exercise!